diku-dk/futhark-book/language.rst

 *first-order array combinators*, like ``zip``, that always perform the same operation, and *second-order array combinators* (*SOAC*\ s), like ``map``, that take a *functional argument* indicating the operation to perform.
-SOACs are absolutely crucial to Futhark programming.
-While they are designed to resemble higher-order functions that may be familiar from functional languages, they have some restrictions to enable efficient parallel execution.
+SOACs are the basic parallel building blocks of Futhark programming.
+While they are designed to resemble familiar higher-order functions from other functional languages, they have some restrictions to enable efficient parallel execution.

 We can use ``zip`` to transform two arrays to a single array of
 pairs: